 A subscription request may also contain a Routing Binding Indication that can be used in case of indirect communication by the SCP to route the message to the NF Service Producer.

-A service request creating an explicit subscription on behalf of another NF (e.g. UDM subscribing to an AMF event on behalf of the NEF) may include a Binding Indication for subscription change event notification (e.g. notifications to UDM upon AMF change) and a Binding Indication for the event notifications to the other NF (e.g. AMF notification to the NEF).
-The scope parameter shall be set to "subscription-events" in the former Binding Indication and it shall be set to "callback" or be absent in the latter Binding Indication.
+A service request may create an explicit subscription on behalf of another NF (e.g. UDM subscribing to an AMF event on behalf of the NEF); typically, this may happen when a "source" NF (e.g. NEF) issues a service request to an "intermediate" NF (e.g. UDM) who sends a subsequence service request to a "target" NF (e.g. AMF).
+The "intermediate" NF may include two Binding Indications: a first Binding Indication for subscription change event notification sent from the "target" NF to the "intermediate" NF (e.g. notifications to UDM upon AMF change) and a second Binding Indication for the event notifications sent from the "target" NF to the "source" NF (e.g. AMF notification to the NEF).

+In the former Binding Indication, the scope parameter shall be set to "subscription-events"; in the latter Binding Indication (corresponding to the event notifications to the "target" NF to the "source" NF), the scope parameter shall be set to "callback" or be absent, and the other binding parameters ("bl", "nfset", etc.) shall be taken from the original service request from the "source" to the "intermediate" NF (e.g. binding parameters in the service request from NEF to UDM).

+The "source" NF (e.g. NEF) or "intermediate" NF (e.g. UDM) may also include an "nr" (notification receiver) parameter in its Binding Indication conveying the notification URI used by the "target" NF (e.g. AMF) in subsequent event notifications.
+This "nr" parameter allows the "target" NF to match binding information with different types of notification events in scenarios in which the "intermediate" NF combines multiple subscriptions to the "target" NF, in a single subscription request.

 * * * End of Changes * * * *